 Our first stop was to a more unusual outpost, a tasting room known for showcasing Lodi wines; Twisted Roots.
 Wait a minute, a tasting room in Carmel Valley showcasing grapes from Lodi?
 We found out the answer to our question when sat down with the owners of Twisted Root winery to find out more about their grape growing story.
 Josh Ruiz, a farmer in the agricultural business fields is now working in the vineyards of his family’s historic property in Lodi California.
 Ruiz was more than willing to elaborate on his family story and to share in the wines that are now a byproduct of his passion and knowledge.

 We quickly learned that his deep love of farming is now translated into making great wines.
-Twisted Roots now has proven their ability to produce outstanding wines with medals won in the following S.F.
+Twisted Roots now has proven its ability to produce outstanding wines with medals won in the following S.F.
 Chronicle Wine Competitions.
 In 2014, the Cabernet Sauvignon (2011) won a coveted gold medal, followed by the 2011 and 2012 Petite Syrah and the 1918 Old Vine Zinfandel garnering silver, while 2012 Chardonnay won a bronze medal.
-His love for farming the vineyards is evident in these award winning wines.
+His love for farming the vineyards is evident in these award-winning wines.
 All the wines are certified “Green”, using sustainable farming practices throughout the vine growing process.
+Farming in this climate must be done with sustainability in mind to help with saving the environment, however, farmers may not realize that even though they are doing the correct practices they could still be doing something bad, for instance, if their equipment is not properly serviced regularly by checking out fuel lines, gears, changing lawn mower tires, etc. they could be harming the environment, so everything involved in farming must be looked at.

 “To be real honest, I love to talk to folks on the weekend that come by our tasting room,” stated Ruiz.
 “My goal is not to make thousands of cases, but enough to have my hands in the business.
 We went from 45 cases to bottling a little over a thousand bottles last year”.